-Pochettino leaves Paris St-Germain
+Galtier replaces Pochettino at Paris St-Germain

 PSG regained the title but their last-16 Champions League exit - with Lionel Messi in the team - was seen as a major failure.

-They squandered a 2-0 aggregate lead in the Champions League against eventual champions Real Madrid to cast a serious question mark over Pochettino's future.
+They squandered a 2-0 aggregate lead in the Champions League against eventual champions Real Madrid to cast a serious question mark over the Argentine's future.

 It was the first time Les Parisiens, who reached the semi-finals in 2021 and were the beaten finalists in 2020, had lost a Champions League away game after leading at half-time since 2001.